inxomnyaa/Slenderman/README.md

 The daylight circle of the world will be stopped and set to night

 Slenderman can not be damaged.
-When looked at, he will randomly teleport onto a block he can stand on (PODZOL, STAINED_CLAY, DIRT, CONCRETE_POWDER, GRASS).
+When looked at, he will randomly teleport onto a block he can stand on (PODZOL, STAINED_CLAY, DIRT, CONCRETE_POWDER, GRASS, GRASS_PATH, GRAVEL).

 When nearby, he will look at the closest player.